ryanjyoder/innovation-spaces-africa/hugo_site/content/hub/africa-living-lab/index.md

    lat:
    lng:
    address: ""
 city: Dakar
 region:
 country: Senegal
 email:
 articles:
    - "https://www.slideshare.net/openlivinglabs/the-case-for-african-network-of-living-labs-alvaro-oliveira"
-   - "none"
 ---
+As of July 2021, this lab does not seem operational.

+The ISEG research group at Université Internationale des Diasporas Africaines (UNIDAF) was responsible for establishing the African Living Lab, which focused on developing a network of laboratories across West Africa to promote technology takeup and digital community by youth.